Click on the language names above for specific program information!

 Course offerings provide (1) an introduction to the nature of the language as a facet of culture; (2) an acquaintance with the literature of the aforementioned language; and (3) proficiency in speaking, comprehension, and writing.

-For non-majors or minors, the first and second year sequences of any of our foreign languages are designed to provide basic proficiency in that language and reinforce the value of a liberal arts education.
+For non-majors or minors, the first and second year sequences of any of our world languages are designed to provide basic proficiency in that language and reinforce the value of a liberal arts education.
 Such proficiency, combined with other special knowledge or skills, can lead to many exciting vocational opportunities!

 The Department recommends that all majors include some organized study in a foreign country where the major language is spoken.
 Interested students are reminded that there are various study-abroad programs administered by the Office of International Studies.
 Credit earned in programs abroad will normally count toward satisfaction of the major or minor requirements, but the student should see an advisor before enrolling in a study abroad program.